-Death may be inevitable, but it shouldn’t come before its time.
-When someone’s death is caused by the wrongful act of another, the law provides that the wrongdoer is liable for monetary damages in civil court.
+Death may be inevitable, but it shouldn’t be premature.
+When someone’s death is caused by the wrongful act of another, the law provides that the offender is liable for material damage in a civil court.

-In every state, legislatures have passed statutes providing for this legal remedy, defining not only which loved ones are able to bring the suit as party plaintiffs, but also the extent of damages available to be awarded.
-There is no federal wrongful death statute.
+In each state, the legislature has enacted legislation providing for this remedy, determining not only what relatives can sue as party plaintiffs, but also the amount of damage that can be awarded.
+There is no federal law on wrongful death.

-The wrongful death statutes of each state are unique, and loved ones are wise to seek the advice of experienced legal counsel in determining their application, as well as other possible causes of action that can be filed in tandem with the wrongful death case.
+Each state’s wrongful death statutes are unique, and loved ones reasonably seek advice from an experienced legal counsel in determining their claim as well as other possible causes of wrongful death.

-- the family of Ron Goldman successfully instituted a wrongful death case against O.J.
-Simpson and was awarded $38 million dollars, even though Mr. Simpson was found not guilty of murdering Mr. Goldman in the criminal proceedings; and
+Ron Goldman’s family successfully filed a wrongful death suit against O.J.
+Simpson and was awarded $38 million, although Simpson was acquitted of Goldman’s murder in criminal proceedings;

-- the family of Bonnie Lee Blakely was awarded $ 30 million in a wrongful death suit brought against actor Robert Blake, even though he was likewise found innocent of his wife's murder.
+and the family of Bonnie Lee Blakely was awarded $ 30 million in an illegal death suit against the actor Robert Blake, although he was also found innocent in the murder of his wife.

-Personal injury attorneys file lawsuits for families based on wrongful death claims.
-They seek a variety of damages, such as: lost income; loss of care, protection, and companionship; intentional infliction of emotional distress; pain and suffering; lost pension, health insurance and other benefits; and sometimes, punitive damages.
-Each state has its own statute of limitations applying to its wrongful death statute, which requires that claims be filed within a certain time or they will be barred.
+Lawyers on traumas file lawsuits for families on the basis of illegal statements about death.
+They seek various damages, such as: lost income; loss of care, protection and communication; intentional infliction of emotional stress; pain and suffering; lost pension, health insurance and other benefits; and sometimes punitive damages.
+Each state has its own statute of limitations applicable to wrongful death law, which requires that claims be filed within a certain period of time, or they will be prohibited.
 Some of these deadlines are short.

-Most states allow punitive damages as part of the wrongful death claim.
-Punitive damages are "punishment" damages, designed not to compensate for actual damages of the victim but instead to send a message both to the defendant and others that the conduct at issue is unacceptable in our society.
-Punitive damages have resulted in safer working conditions and have established standards of care for professionals in a variety of areas, as well as helping to define product safety standards.
+Most states allow for penalties as part of the wrongful death requirement.
+Penalty damages are “punitive” damages, not to compensate for the actual losses of the victim, but instead to send a message to both the defendant and others that the conduct in question is unacceptable in our society.
+Punitive damages have led to safer working conditions and set standards of care in various areas, as well as helping to define product safety standards.